Hydraulic Log-Splitters - Electric Vs. Gas-Powered

 - Electrical models can be used anywhere, as long as they are within reach of an electrical outlet.
 This means that they can be used inside, outside, on your porch, in your shed, or anywhere in between!

-- Electrical log-cutters are much quieter than their gas-powered counterparts.
+- Electrical log splitter designs are much quieter than their gas-powered counterparts.
 This means that you can cut at almost any time you need to, without upsetting the neighbours!

-- Typically less expensive than gas-powered models, electrical versions are more portable and are a lighter weight.
+- Typically less expensive than gas-powered models, electrical log splitters are more portable and are a lighter weight.
 They also do not need oil changes, to be filled with fuel or to have their engine serviced.

 - The Disadvantages Of An Electrical Model –

-- Electrical designs are much less powerful than gas-powered models.
+- Electrical log spltter designs are much less powerful than gas-powered models.
 Typically, electrical models are unavailable at any more than the 10-ton level.

-- These models are usually available with a much smaller log-capacity, meaning that you will be unable to effectively split larger sizes of wood.
+- These electric log splitters are usually available with a much smaller log-capacity, meaning that you will be unable to effectively split larger sizes of wood.